 While Feds Debate, Small-Biz Health Care Rates Skyrocket

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »The whole healthcare-reform debate hit home for me this week.
+Opinions expressed by Entrepreneur contributors are their own.The whole healthcare-reform debate hit home for me this week.
 I've been ignoring a large envelope that came from my health insurance agent about a month ago.
 They left me a sort of ominous-sounding phone message about it, too, but I hadn't had a chance to call back.
 You know how sometimes when you can smell something bad's up, you just want to avoid it?
 I was in that mode.

 Then I started reading news stories about how small-business healthcare plans were all having their rates jacked up to the sky...and I finally got up the nerve to open the envelope.
 Then I about fell over.